Skip to Content

 Twin Peaks

 If you have a rental car, head up to Twin Peaks.
-Whether you go for the sunset or evening view, you’ll enjoy spectacular views of the San Francisco skyline from high on the hill.
+Whether you go for the sunset or evening view, it provides spectacular 360-degree views of the city, bay, and ocean.
+On clear days, visitors can see as far as the Sierra Nevada mountains.

 San Francisco: Day Three

-Start your day in the commercial hub at Union Square.
+Start your day in Union Square’s commercial hub.
 Sutter Street Café serves all-day breakfast, wraps, bagels, and waffles.
+From here, we’ll explore bustling shopping areas, cultural enclaves, and scenic vistas that capture the essence of this diverse metropolis.

 Union Square

-Today, Union Square is a popular destination for shoppers, with some of the city’s best shopping options, including high-end stores like Tiffany & Co, Gucci, and Jimmy Choo.
+For fashion enthusiasts, Macy’s flagship store and Neiman Marcus are must-visits.
+The district also boasts some of the city’s best shopping options, like Tiffany & Co, Gucci, and Jimmy Choo.

 Butterfly heart at Union Square